 OTHER IMPLICATIONS Articulation agreement reviewed?
-Exam required: Criminal Record Check required: YES NO Not applicable YES NO APPROVALS: APPROVAL IS SIGNIFIED BY DATE AND APPROPRIATE SIGNATURE.
-1 Departmental approval indicates that the Department or School has approved the with other Departments/Schools/Faculties regarding proposed course content and Chair, Department/School Chair, Faculty Curricular Committee 2 Faculty approval indicates that all the necessary course content and overlap concer Faculty/School/Department commits to providing the required Library funds.
-Date Oct 2014 Date Date Dean or designate LIST which other Departments, Schools and Faculties have been consulted regarding the proposed of documentary evidence of responses.
-Date Course content, including overlap issues.
-Attach Other Faculties' approval indicates that the Dean(s) or Designate of other Faculties AFFECTED by the new course; the proposed new course support(s) the approval of Date • Date 3 SCUS approval indicates that the course has been approved for implementation su being addressed. bject, where appropriate, to financial issues COURSE APPROVED BY SCUS (Chair of SCUS): Date
+YES NO Not applicable Exam required: YES NO Criminal Record Check required: YES NO APPROVALS: APPROVAL IS SIGNIFIED BY DATE AND APPROPRIATE SIGNATURE.
+1 Departmental approval indicates that the Department or School has approved the with other Departments/Schools/Faculties regarding proposed course content and Chair, Department/School Chair, Faculty Curriothan Committee 2 Faculty approval indicates that all the necessary course content and overlap concertaculty/School/Department commits to providing the required Library funds.
+Date Oct 2014 Date Date Dean or designate LIST which other Departments, Schools and Faculties have been consulted regarding the proposed documentary evidence of responses.
+Date course content, including overlap issues.
+Attach Other Faculties' approval indicates that the Dean(s) or Designate of other Faculties AFFECTED by the new course: the proposed new course support(s) the approval of Date · Date 3 SCUS approval indicates that the course has been approved for implementation s being addressed. ubject, where appropriate, to financial issues COURSE APPROVED BY SCUS (Chair of SCUS): Date